 - He loves and cares for my family and friends more than I ever could.

 The next phrase before “do not be anxious about anything” is “Let your reasonableness be known to everyone.”
 What?
 I’m starting to feel anxious again about yet one more thing I need to do!
 This sweet spirit of gentleness, moderation, or forbearance is not so much an action as an attitude.
-It’s the same idea found in James 3 where God explains the difference between earthly and heavenly wisdom.
+A willingness to help yourself.
+Some go and Read more here about the options to help them through such rises, but in my eyes, it is the same idea found in James 3 where God explains the difference between earthly and heavenly wisdom.
 Simply put, it’s a spirit of humility.

 But the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere. – James 3:17